Continuous-variable nonlocality and contextuality: Quantifying contextuality

 In the discrete-variable setting, the contextual fraction was shown to be a monotone under a number of natural classical operations that transform and combine empirical models and control their use as resources, therefore constituting the `free' operations of a resource theory of contextuality \cite{abramsky2017contextual,duarte2018resource,abramsky2019comonadic}.

 All of the operations defined for discrete variables in \cite{abramsky2017contextual} -- viz. translations of measurements, transformation of outcomes, probabilistic mixing, product, and choice -- carry almost verbatim to our current setting.
 One detail is that one must insist that the coarse-graining of outcomes be achieved by (a family of) measurable functions.
 A particular example of practical importance is \emph{binning}, which is widely used in continuous-variable quantum information as a method of discretising data by partitioning the outcome space $\bfO_x$ for each measurement $x \in X$ into a finite number of `bins', \ie measurable sets.
 Note that a binned empirical model is obtained by pushing forward along a family $\family{t_x}_{x\in X}$ of outcome translations $\fdec{t_x}{\bfO_x}{\bfO'_x}$ where $\bfO'_x$ is finite for all $x \in X$.

 For the conditional measurement operation introduced in \cite{abramsky2019comonadic}, which allows for adaptive measurement protocols such as those used in measurement-based quantum computation \cite{raussendorf2001one}, one must similarly insist that the map determining the next measurement to perform based on the observed outcome of a previous measurement be a measurable function.
-Since we are, for the moment, only considering scenarios with a finite number of measurements, this amounts to a partition into measurable subsets of the outcome space $\bfO_x$ of the first measurement, $x$, indexed by measurements compatible with $x$, indicating which will be subsequently performed depending on the outcome observed for $x$.
+Since we are, for the moment, only considering scenarios where the measurements are treated as constituting a discrete set, this amounts to a partition of the outcome space $\bfO_x$ of the first measurement, $x$, into measurable subsets labelled by measurements compatible with $x$, indicating which will be subsequently performed depending on the outcome observed for $x$.

-The inequalities establishing monotonicity from \cite[Theorem 2]{abramsky2017contextual} will also hold for continuous variables.
+The inequalities establishing monotonicity from \cite[Theorem 2]{abramsky2017contextual} also hold for continuous variables.
 There is a caveat for the equality formula for the product of two empirical models:

 Whereas the inequality establishing monotonicity ($\geq$) stills holds in general, the proof establishing the other direction ($\leq$) makes use of duality of linear programs.
-Therefore, it will only hold under the assumptions we will impose in the remainder of this section.
+Therefore, it only holds under the assumptions we will impose in the remainder of this section.

 \begin{proposition} If $e$ is an empirical model, and $e^\text{bin}$ is any discrete-variable empirical model obtained from $e$ by binning, then contextuality of $e^\text{bin}$ witnesses contextuality of $e$, and quantifiably gives a lower bound $\CF(e^\text{bin}) \leq \CF(e)$. \end{proposition}